-When most people think of gardening, they picture a sweet old lady carefully clipping her rosebushes, or a tired-but-happy man, skin tanned brown by days spent outdoors pushing a lawn mower over lush, vibrant grass.
+When most people think of gardening, they picture a sweet old lady carefully clipping her rosebushes, or a tired-but-happy man pushing a lawn mower over lush, vibrant grass.

-City dwellers might think of uptown restaurants where the vegetables and herbs are sourced for an “organic, rooftop garden”.
+City dwellers might think of uptown restaurants where the vegetables and herbs are sourced from an “organic, rooftop garden”.
 Or they might think of allotments, of apartment dwellers “getting back to nature.”

 Increasingly, however, a new kind of gardening is starting to take over, capturing hearts and minds with its simplicity and potential: container gardening.

 Millennials have been stereotyped as being “too impatient” - with the fact that very few millennials, compared to previous generations, list “gardening” as a hobby cited as “proof” that they “won't commit to something long-term.”
 The truth, as always, is a little different.